-- Making A Difference – College & Grad Guide
+- Making A Difference – College & Graduate Guide (by Miriam Weinstein)

 Here are some other websites with useful information for homeschoolers looking into attending college or university:

-- University Admissions .ca – This website (another one of Sarah Rainsberger’s — new as of Spring of 2011) provides information on university admissions “… with or without a high school diploma!” — not just for homeschool students but also for students attending high school and mature students as well — in other words everyone!
+- University Admissions .ca – This website provides information on university admissions in Canada “… with or without a high school diploma!” — not just for homeschool students but also for students attending high school and mature students as well — in other words everyone

 - Ontario Universities Application Centre